-- 1. Physical Examination

-- a.
-Documented evidence of a physical examination is required upon admission to the program and annually prior to the start of the fall semester thereafter.

-- 2. Physician Release/Restrictions
+- 1. Physical Examination - a.
+Documented evidence of a physical examination is required. - 2.
+Physician Release/Restrictions - a.

-- a.
 Documentation of a physician's release or restrictions is required as deemed necessary.

-- 3. Required Vaccinations
+3. Required Vaccinations

 - a.
-Measles, Mumps, Rubella (MMR.)
+Measles, Mumps, Rubella (MMR)

 - i.
-Documented evidence of a two-dose Measles, Mumps, and Rubella vaccine or a blood test that shows immunity is required upon admission to the program.
+Documented evidence of a two-dose Measles, Mumps, and Rubella vaccine or a blood test that shows immunity.

 - b.
 Tetanus, Diphtheria, Pertussis (Tdap)

 - i.
-Documented evidence of a single-dose Tdap vaccine within the past ten years is required upon admission to the program.
+Documented evidence of a single-dose Tdap vaccine within the past ten years.

 - c.
 Varicella (Chickenpox)

 - i.
-Documented evidence of a two-dose Chickenpox vaccine or a blood test that shows immunity is required upon admission to the program.
+Documented evidence of a two-dose Chickenpox vaccine or a blood test that shows immunity.

 - d.
-Hepatitis B (Hep B) - i.
-Documented evidence of a three-dose Hep B vaccine or a blood test that shows immunity is required upon admission to the program. - e.
-Influenza (Flu) - i.
-Documented evidence of the Flu vaccine is required annually by October. - f.
-Coronavirus Disease 2019 (COVID-19) - i.
-Documentation of the COVID-19 vaccine or testing will be at the discretion of each clinical facility. - 4.
-Annual Tuberculosis (TB) Skin Test - a.
-Documented evidence of a two-step TB Skin Test, at least two consecutive negative annual TB Skin Tests, or a negative QuantiFERON/IGRA TB blood test is required upon admission to the program. - b.
-If a student has a history of a positive TB Skin Test, documented evidence of a negative chest x-ray is required upon admission to the program.
+Hepatitis B (Hep B)

+- i.
+Documented evidence of a three-dose Hep B vaccine or a blood test that shows immunity.

+- e.
+Influenza (Flu)

+- i.
+Documented evidence of the Flu vaccine.

+- f.
+Coronavirus Disease 2019 (COVID-19)

+- i.
+Documentation of the COVID-19 vaccine or testing will be at the discretion of each practicum site.

+4. Tuberculosis (TB) Skin Test

+- a.
+Documented evidence of a two-step TB Skin Test, at least two consecutive negative annual TB Skin Tests, or a negative QuantiFERON/IGRA TB blood test. - b.
+If a student has a history of a positive TB Skin Test, documented evidence of a negative chest x-ray is required.